fastest963/daemonctrl/README.md

 Removes the command from `process.argv` if you use something that complains about invalid flags (like `node-flags`), run this first.

+## timeout(newTimeoutMS) ##
+Sets the timeout on the listening side for getting a response back from the server.
+Defaults to 5000.
+On timeout, the send emitter emits `error`.

 ## Notes ##

 If you want to use the same script for sending and starting you just need to check to see if send returned a falsey value.